Gyvichi/Gyvichi.github.io/_pages/about.md

 ## Books
 I read and refered to these:

-- The Jet Paradigm, Tomaso Belloni
-- Fundamental Astronomy, Karttunen
 - A Friendly Introduction to Number Theory, Silverman
 - Analysis I & II, Tao
 - Signals and Systems, Oppenheim
 - Brief Answers to the Big Questions, Hawking
+- Introduction to Electrodynamics, Griffiths
+- Fundamental Astronomy, Karttunen